 I love boysenberries.
 I love shortbread.
-Combine them and you have this amazing recipe for a Boysenberry Shortbread Tart, with fresh berries, and a buttery streusel topping on a simple shortbread crust!
+Combine them both and you will have this amazing recipe for a Boysenberry Shortbread Tart, with fresh berries, and a buttery streusel topping on a simple shortbread crust!
 This yummy dessert will be a family favorite! !

 I’ve been making an Apple Shortbread Tart for many years now (thanks to a friend of mine).
 One day last summer, after picking fresh boysenberries at a local U-Pick farm, I decided to play around with the recipe just a bit and create a new version using BOYSENBERRIES!

 I grew up in Southern California and always enjoyed the times our family was fortunate enough to go to Knott’s Berry Farm, where one of our favorite treats to get there was a piece of fresh baked boysenberry pie.
 You can click on the link for boysenberry to see a brief history of how this berry came to exist.
 It was their signature dessert!